codegouvfr/react-dsfr/icons.md

 This script looks at your code to see what icons you are actually using then proceed to patch `icon.css` file so that only those icons are defined.
 {% endhint %}

-The `fr.cx()` utility is also handy for autocompleting the icons that are supported:
+The `fr.cx()` utility is also handy to autocomplete the icons that are supported:

 <figure><img src=".gitbook/assets/frcx (1).gif" alt=""><figcaption><p>Using fr.cx()</p></figcaption></figure>